-CY14B512Q1/CY14B512Q2/CY14B512Q3 is a 512-Kbit nvSRAM memory with a nonvolatile element in each memory cell.
-All the reads and writes to nvSRAM happen to the SRAM which gives nvSRAM the unique capability to handle infinite writes to the memory.
-The data in SRAM is secured by a STORE sequence that transfers the data in parallel to the nonvolatile QuantumTrap cells.
-A small capacitor (VCAP) is used to AutoStore the SRAM data in nonvolatile cells when power goes down providing power-down data security.
+CY14B101Q1/CY14B101Q2/CY14B101Q3 is a 1-Mbit nvSRAM memory with a nonvolatile element in each memory cell.
+All the reads and writes to nvSRAM happen to the SRAM, which gives nvSRAM the unique capability to handle infinite writes to the memory.
+The data in SRAM is secured by a STORE sequence, which transfers the data in parallel to the nonvolatile QuantumTrap cells.
+A small capacitor (V{CAP}) is used to AutoStore the SRAM data in nonvolatile cells when power goes down providing power-down data security.
 The QuantumTrap nonvolatile elements built in the reliable SONOS technology make nvSRAM the ideal choice for secure data storage.

-The 512-Kbit memory array is organized as 64 K words $\times$ 8 bits.
+The 1 Mbit memory array is organized as 128 K words \times 8 bits.
 The memory is accessed through a standard SPI interface that enables very high clock speeds up to 40 MHz with zero cycle delay read and write cycles.
 This device supports SPI modes 0 and 3 (CPOL, CPHA = 0, 0 and 1, 1) and operates as SPI slave.
-The device is enabled using the chip select ( $\overline{\text{CS}}$ ) pin and accessed through serial input (SI), serial output (SO), and serial clock (SCK) pins.
+The device is enabled using the Chip Select (\overline{CS}) pin and accessed through Serial Input (SI), Serial Output (SO), and Serial Clock (SCK) pins.

-This device provides the feature for hardware and software write protection through the WP pin and WRDI instruction respectively along with mechanisms for block write protection (one quarter, one half, or full array) using BP0 and BP1 pins in the Status Register.
+This device provides the feature for hardware and software write protection through the WP pin and WRDI instruction respectively along with mechanisms for block write protection (1/4, 1/2, or full array) using BP0 and BP1 pins in the status register.
 Further, the HOLD pin can be used to suspend any serial communication without resetting the serial sequence.

-CY14B512Q1/CY14B512Q2/CY14B512Q3 uses the standard SPI opcodes for memory access.
+CY14B101Q1/CY14B101Q2/CY14B101Q3 uses the standard SPI opcodes for memory access.
 In addition to the general SPI instructions for read and write, it provides four special instructions which enable access to four nvSRAM specific functions: STORE, RECALL, AutoStore Disable (ASDISB), and AutoStore Enable (ASENB).

-The major benefit of nvSRAM over serial EEPROMs is that all reads and writes to nvSRAM are performed at the speed of SPI bus with zero cycle delay.
+The major benefit of serial (SPI) nvSRAM over serial EEPROMs is that all reads and writes to nvSRAM are performed at the speed of SPI bus with zero cycle delay.
 Therefore, no wait time is required after any of the memory accesses.
 The STORE and RECALL operations need finite time to complete and all memory accesses are inhibited during this time.
 While a STORE or RECALL operation is in progress, the busy status of the device is indicated by the Hardware STORE Busy (HSB) pin and also reflected on the RDY bit of the Status Register.